anzhichen1999/MACS30200_final_project/README.md

 To be updated.
 This part will be done before this Sunday as I sent an email to Dr.Jia indicating the incapability of doing producing actual results during the previous week.
 For convience, I have attacthed the mocked up result from the previous homework, with signficant revised contents based on Dr. Jia's comments; however, in the final version the content below will laargely be replaced by actual graphs.

 **RQ1:**

-graph 1:
-stacked area chart:
+Graph 1 - Stacked Area Chart:

 Through high frequency word extraction, topic modeling and clustering, and policy analysis from actual accouncement, etc, we have developed different themes for development ideas.
 Ideally, how different development ideas (e g., economic growth, social equity, environmental sustainability) have been emphasized in People's Daily articles over time can be reflected through this stacked arrea chart.
 X-axis is the year, Y-axis is the number of articles.

 Dr Jia's comment: How do you identify them?

 Reponse: I have manually labelled 1,000 articles, as mentioned in week 3 assignment.
 In real research, I will expand the number of labeling.
 Also as I mentioned in the feasibility check, I can use the already labeled news articles to fine-tune an NLP, which ideally would be able to learn the nuances and specific contexts relevant to the themes of poverty reduction such as labor intensiveness and collective efforts, or to identify specific terminology and concepts that are not as common in general datasets that pre-trained models are usually trained on.

 **RQ2:**

-graph 2:
-tree map:
+Graph 2 - Tree Map:

 This decisioin tree map should show how NLP taks is used to classify articles by the dominant frame using text analysis and categorize based on frequency.
 Basically it shows the work flow, shedding lights on the results.

 Dr Jia's comment: decision tree map can be hard to identify.